Dan Anstey: Television

 In 2007, Anstey began presenting short film reviews on Reel2Reel, a film review program broadcast by the Brisbane community television station Briz31 (now known as Queensland Online TV).

 He has been a regular contributor to The Project since 2010, reporting from Brisbane, Melbourne and the Gold Coast.

 In 2014, Anstey was named as host of the Nine Network television series ManSpace, alongside Shane Jacobson and Dale Vine.
-He has hosted two seasons of the program with a third currently in production.
+He hosted two seasons of the program.

 In January 2022, Anstey joined Weekend Today as weather presenter.

+In December 2024, Anstey filled in for Karl Stefanovic as co-host on Today with Samantha Armytage.

 Other

 Along with Leon Murray he hosted the internet series Add a Motor to it in 2011.
 The show featured various everyday items that had been motorised, including a couch that set the world record for fastest sofa at 163 km/h (101 mph).

 In 2014, Anstey was part of an MLC advertising campaign that tasked him with delivering a plate of Australian lamb to Julian Assange, at the time a political refugee in the Ecuadorian Embassy of London.
 He was unsuccessful in his duty.